backdrop-contrib/rate/README.txt

 Copy Rate into your modules directory (i.e. sites/all/modules) and enable Rate (on admin/build/modules).

+Optional modules:

+* Chart
   To view the charts in the vote results tab, you also need to install the "chart" module, which you can get at http://drupal.org/project/chart.
+* Date
+  The date module is a requirement for the Rate Expiration module.

 2. Configuration
 --------------------------------------------------------------------------------